Tales from the Darkside: The Movie

-Tales from the Darkside: The Movie is a 1990 American comedy horror anthology film directed by John Harrison, serving as a spin-off of the anthology television series Tales from the Darkside.
-The film depicts the frame story of a kidnapped paperboy who tells three stories of horror to the suburban witch who is preparing to eat him.
+Tales from the Darkside: The Movie is a 1990 American comedy horror anthology film directed by John Harrison and written by Michael McDowell and George A. Romero, serving as a spin-off of the anthology television series Tales from the Darkside (1984–1988) created by Romero.
+The film is structured around a frame story of a kidnapped paperboy who relates three tales of horror to a suburban witch who is preparing to eat him.
+Its cast includes Deborah Harry, Christian Slater, David Johansen, William Hickey, James Remar, Rae Dawn Chong, Matthew Lawrence, Robert Sedgwick, Steve Buscemi, Julianne Moore (in her film debut), and Robert Klein.

+Tales from the Darkside: The Movie was released theatrically by Paramount Pictures on May 4, 1990.
+It was a moderate commercial success and received mixed reviews from critics.

 Plot

 Prologue

-Betty, an affluent suburban housewife and modern-day witch, plans a dinner party for her fellow witches.
+The film opens with an affluent suburban housewife and modern-day witch named Betty, who plans a dinner party for her fellow witches.
 The main dish is to be Timmy, a young boy whom she has captured and chained up in her pantry.
 To stall her from cooking him, the boy tells her three stories from a book she gave him, titled Tales from the Darkside.

 Lot 249

 Graduate student Edward Bellingham has been cheated by two classmates, Susan and Lee, who framed him for theft to ruin his chances of winning a scholarship for which they were competing.
 As revenge, Bellingham reanimates a mummy and uses it to murder them.

 Susan's brother Andy kidnaps Bellingham, forces him to summon the mummy, then destroys it and burns its remains.
 He also burns what he believes to be the reanimation parchment.
 He considers killing Bellingham, but in the end cannot bring himself to commit real murder.

 However, Bellingham resurrects Susan and Lee (having switched the reanimation parchment with a similar one) and dispatches them to Andy's dorm.
 They greet the terrified Andy by saying that Bellingham sends his regards.